latolukasz/beeorm-doc/docs/guide/plugins.md

 }
 ```

-Second returned argument is a map of table names in specific pool name that shouldn't be dropped by BeeORM (for instance when a table is not registered as Entity):
+Additionally, you can return a map of table names to keep by pool name, in case they should not be dropped.
+For instance, if you have a table that is not registered as an Entity:

 ```go
 func (p *MyDebuggerPlugin) PluginInterfaceSchemaCheck(_ Engine, schema EntitySchema) (alters []Alter, keepTables map[string][]string) {